Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

-Now assume that the conclusion of Proposition \ref{singular} does not hold: the disintegration of $\mu^-_F$ on unstable plaques is not everywhere singular with respect to $(\bar{\lambda}^u_{F,x})$.
-By Lemma \ref{CNS}, this implies the existence of a cube $C_{i_0}\dans T^1\F$ and of a Borel subset $D$ included in some unstable domain of $C_{i_0}$ with nonzero $\lambda^u_{F,v}$ measure on which $s_{i_0}^-$ is constant.
-Finally, by Lemma \ref{lemmaprincipal}, it implies that on each cube $C_i$, the map $s_i^-$ is constant almost everywhere.
-If one prefers, for any cube $C_i$ the conditional measures $(\theta_v)_{v\in C_i}$ are invariant by the holonomy maps over paths staying in $C_i$.
+Now assume that the conclusion of Proposition \ref{singular} does not hold: the disintegration of $\mu^-_F$ on unstable plaques is not everywhere singular with respect to $(\widehat{\lambda}^u_{F,v})$.
+By Lemma \ref{CNS}, this implies the existence of $i_0\in I$ and of a Borel subset $D$ included in some unstable domain of $\Int\,C_{i_0}$ with nonzero $\lambda^u_{F,v}$ measure on which $s_{i_0}^-$ is constant.
+Finally, by Lemma \ref{lemmaprincipal}, it implies that on each $\Int\,C_i$, the map $s_i^-$ is constant almost everywhere.
+If one prefers, for every $i$ the conditional measures $(\theta_v)_{v\in\X\cap \Int\,C_i}$ are invariant by the holonomy maps over paths staying in $\Int\,C_i$.

+Note that any path of $T^1B$ is homotopic to a concatenation of paths inside $\W^{cs}$ and paths inside $\W^u$.
+Hence, in order to prove that the family $(\theta_v)_{v\in\X}$ is holonomy-invariant, it is enough to prove that it is invariant by holonomy maps over paths inside $\W^u$.

+It is classical that $\mu_F$ is ergodic and charges all open sets.
+Hence a $\mu_F$-typical orbit is dense.
+We deduce that $\mu_F$ gives zero measure to the set of periodic orbits.
+Finally we can assume that $W^{cu}(v)$ is simply connected for every $v\in\X$.